 if half hourly settled, a calculated estimate of the annual metered import consumption prior to February of that Regulatory Year; or

 if non-half hourly settled, the Estimated Annual Consumption from the P0222 Report for the February of that Regulatory Year (or, if that is not available, the most recent Estimated Annual Consumption from an earlier P0222 Report).

+for each Final Demand Site that is also a Mixed Demand Site within the group identified in Paragraph 1.5(d) the calculated Final Demand annual consumption prior to February of that Regulatory Year.

 On or before 30 April following the 31 March referred to in Paragraph 3.1, the Banding Agent shall provide to each DNO/IDNO Party the boundaries for each charging band for each group of Final Demand Sites on the same basis as that set out in Paragraph 2.2.

 Each of these boundaries will be rounded-up on the same basis as that set out in Paragraph 2.3.